“I can’t swim in eight feet of water,” he said.

 But, fear is a natural part of the human experience, and doing something you haven’t done before or something that stretches you a little is a normal time to feel afraid.
 That being said, you don’t have to give in to your fear.

 Instead, do your best to put it into words.
-Are you afraid you will fail?
-Are you afraid people will mock you?
+Are you afraid you will fail or people will mock you?
 Are you afraid that making a mistake doing something new will hurt your pristine track record?
 Whatever your fear may be, name it specifically.

 Remember When You Felt This Way Before.